 So let’s first see which you connect to:

 I find that people either think or feel.
 So the first step is to find out which one you connect to.

-An example which might help is to think about a time you were happy.
-Did you think you were happy, or feel something and associate that feeling to happiness
+An example that might help is to think about a time you were happy.
+Did you think you were happy, or feel something and associate that feeling with happiness?

 You might be thinking you are not sure which one you connect to first and that’s alright.
 This process happens to us on an unconscious level; It’s automatic.

 At this point, you may be thinking how can you get your thoughts and feelings on the same page?
 Well, a good example of this is hunger.